Tax Management India. Com

 X X X X Extracts X X X X

-..... denied the concession to the appellants in respect of naptha relatable to quantity of vented gas for the period 29.9.79 to 2.10.79.
+..... d the concession to the appellants in respect of naptha relatable to quantity of vented gas for the period 29.9.79 to 2.10.79.
 In appeal the Collector of Central Excise (Appeals) gave benefit of doubt to the appellants in respect of gases arising from burning of raw naptha on 29.9.79 but otherwise confirmed the demand.
 Aggrieved with this order the appellants have filed appeal to this Tribunal.
 3. At the hearing of the appeal Shri J. Banerjee, learned Advocate for the appellants and Shri L.C.
 Chakraborty, learned JDR for the respondent were heard and papers perused.
 Shri Banerjee submitted that exemption under the notification is available if raw naptha is intended for specified use.
-Raw naptha in fact was obtained for specified use .....
+Raw naptha in fact was obtained for specified use and ve .....

 X X X X Extracts X X X X